johan162/hpdf_table/docs/Building.md

 ... (output from the configuration and build omitted) ...
 ```

 Please refer to `configure -h` for other possible configurations.
+As a shortcut two
+utility scripts are included that give some extra `CFLAGS` flags to either compile the
+library for production use `./scripts/stdbld.sh` or for debugging `./scripts/dbgbld.sh
+(See @ref lib-debug "Some notes on Debugging")

 ### Rebuilding from a cloned repo

 @note This is for experienced developers!

 The repo does not include any of the generated files as the tar-ball does.
 This means that the following build tools
-needs to be setup in order to fully rebuild from a cloned repo.
+needs to be installed in order to fully rebuild from a cloned repo.

 1. A complete set of GNU compiler chain (or on OSX clang)
 2. the [GNU autotools](https://www.wikiwand.com/en/GNU_Autotools) (autoconf, automake, libtool)